 E-wallets have changed the ways consumers pay at brick-and-mortar shops, but they’ve also created a digital space for E-gift cards.
 While the E-wallet was a technology viewed with more than a bit of skepticism by many consumers, it’s been embraced over the last year and a half, as the security that protects the technology has lived up to severe scrutiny.
 The E-gift card has been given a boost due to this consumer development.
 But how do E-gift cards stack up against their physical competitors?
 Here’s a look at how these digital gifts will dominate the holiday season.

 Millennials love gift cards, and millennials are the largest generation in human history.
-Not only is the millennial generation the largest one, but it’s also the most connected, digitally.
+Not only is the millennial generation the largest one, but it’s also the most connected digitally.
 It comes as no surprise that E-gift cards are popular among millennials as many of their purchases are made online, whether for clothes, video games, movies, etc. As smartphones and tablets are a large part of millennials’ lives, the E-gift card fits their lifestyles, with an easily accessible and manageable place to keep their digital gift.
-Bankrate found that millennials between the age of 18 and 29 lost 40 percent of physical gift cards.
+Bankrate found that millennials between 18 and 29 lost 40 percent of physical gift cards.
 It is no surprise that the digital alternative is preferable to this generation.

 However, millennials don’t have a monopoly on E-gift cards.
 Giftcards.com, the largest online retailer of gift cards, conducted a study on the market share E-gift cards made up and their market share growth.
 In 2014 E-gift cards made up about 8 percent of their overall gift card sales.
 In 2015 that number more than doubled, for an average of more than 20 percent.
-While the jury is still out on what the hard data 2016 will reveal on the E-gift card, there’s no doubt that this form of digital gift is on the rise and will continue to gain and even outperform its physical counterpart.
+So while the jury is still out on what the hard data 2016 will reveal on the E-gift card, there’s no doubt that this form of digital gift is on the rise and will continue to gain and even outperform its physical counterpart.